TrademarkTrademark

 • Cost estimation

-The main focus of this blog was around integrating Slack notifications with Terraform, but you can also manage Slack itself with Terraform.
-Slack doesn't maintain its own Terraform provider, but there's a trusted Terraform provider for Slack resources.
-At the time of writing this blog, this Terraform provider for Slack has over 1.2M downloads with 13 contributors based on information pulled from library.tf.
+The main focus of this post is integrating Slack notifications with Terraform, but you can also manage Slack itself with Terraform.
+Slack doesn't maintain its own provider, but there's a trusted community provider for Slack resources.
+At the time of writing, this Terraform provider for Slack has over 1.2M downloads with 13 contributors, based on information pulled from library.tf.

 What Slack Terraform Modules Exist?